rippo/chromeless.presentation.code/PITCHME.md

 - take a screen grab of the results

 ---
-# Demo 3: What If I don't want to see a browser?
+# Demo 3: But headless right?

-To run chromeless in headless mode you can...
+To run chromeless in headless mode you can
 ````
 $ C:\Program Files (x86)\Google\Chrome\Application
 chrome --remote-debugging-port=9222 --disable-gpu --headless
 ````

-Problem is if I do this then I will not be able to work out which process to close unless I reboot or kill all Chrome processes!
+*Problem is if I do this then I will not be able to work out which process to close unless I reboot or kill all Chrome processes!*

 ---
 # Can docker come to our rescue?